pixee/codemodder-python/src/core_codemods/docs/pixee_python_fix-missing-self-or-cls.md

 Python instance methods must be defined with `self` as the first argument.
 Likewise, class methods must have `cls` as the first argument.
-This codemod will add these arguments the method/class method has no arguments defined.
+This codemod will add these arguments when the method/class method has no arguments defined.

 Our changes look something like this: